Aitana (singer): 2019-2020: Spoiler and 11 Razones

-2021-present: Acting venture and Alpha
+2021-2024: Acting venture and Alpha

-A second dropplet era started in April 2021 with the release of the promotional single "Ni Una Más", dubbed as a "feminist anthem".
+A second droplet era started in April 2021 with the release of the promotional single "Ni Una Más", dubbed as a "feminist anthem".
 It peaked at 37 on the Spanish charts.
 During the summer, Aitana collaborated with Fresquito and Mango on the remix of their track "Mándame Un Audio" and with novel artist Zzoilo on the remix of his debut single "Mon Amour".
 The latter one peaked at number one in Spain and held the position for six weeks, becoming Aitana's best chart performing single since 2018's "Vas a Quedarte".
 In the meantime, a duet with Evaluna Montaner, "Aunque No Sea Conmigo" was released as a single in late July, peaking at 55.
 In September, the singer released the solo track "Berlín".
 A fan favorite, it met a great performance on TikTok, peaking at fifteen in Spain.
 "Formentera", a duet with Nicki Nicole, "En El Coche", and "Otra Vez" were released during 2022 as singles off her newest album.
-Aitana was also part on the forthcoming records of Amaia, Cali y El Dandee, Melendi, Sangiovanni, Sebastián Yatra and Pablo Alborán.
+Aitana was also part of the forthcoming records of Amaia, Cali y El Dandee, Melendi, Sangiovanni, Sebastián Yatra and Pablo Alborán.

 Later that year, she starred as aspiring singer Candela in the Disney+ musical romantic drama La Última alongside Miguel Bernardeau.
 The five-episode television series follows Candela's relationship with aspiring boxer Diego (played by Bernardeau), which becomes strained after her career begins to overshadow his.
 Aitana co-wrote and produced most of the songs on the soundtrack for La Última.
 Its lead single, the title track "La Última", was released on 11 November 2022.
 The soundtrack contains 16 tracks, including eight original songs and another eight acoustic versions and received generally positive reviews.
 Aitana will also star alongside Fernando Guallar in the upcoming domestic film 2023 adaptation of Un peu, beaucoup, aveuglément, directed by Patricia Font.

-On 3 March 2023, Aitana revealed the trailer for her upcoming studio album Alpha, alongside a tentative 2023 release date.